-Mexican tenor, Jorge Garza, is steadily gaining recognition as a rising young artist in the US and in Europe.
+Mexican-born tenor, Jorge Garza, is steadily gaining recognition as leading lyric tenor in the US and in Europe.

 Concert appearances include his Carnegie Hall debut as Father in Kurt Weill’s Seven Deadly Sins with Detroit Symphony Orchestra (under Leonard Slatkin) and Oregon Symphony, Britten’s Serenade for Tenor and Horn and Mozart’s Requiem with the Cairo Symphony Orchestra, Handel’s Messiah with Philadelphia Chamber Orchestra and the DCINY Orchestra at Avery Fisher Hall, and Cherubini’s Missa Solemnis with the Orchestra National de Lyon.

 Jorge Garza is a graduate of the Juilliard School, Manhattan School of Music, San Francisco Conservatory of Music, and the Academy of Vocal Arts.
 He further advanced his training at various apprentice programs including Glimmerglass Opera, Santa Fe Opera, Wolf Trap Opera, Merola Opera Program, and finally the Los Angeles Opera Young Artist Program working with director Stephen Lawless.
 He received numerous awards and recognitions from competitions and foundations including Operalia Competition Finalist, ARIA Foundation Award, Opera Index Awards, The Sullivan Foundation, San Francisco Opera Merola Grand Finals, Richard F. Gold Shoshana Foundation Award, Grace Bumbry AGMA Competition, and Mario Lanza competition.